wp-plugins/bolcom-partnerprogramma-wordpress-plugin/readme.txt

 = 1.0.2 =
 * Textual changes in the plugin
 * Improved the installation instructions
-* Upgraded the class autoloader which caused error messages
+* Upgraded the class autoloader which caused deprecated messages
 * Fixed the path for the icon for the wordpress menu